South Australia Medical Imaging (SAMI)

 The body is scanned by a x-ray tube and the information is transferred to a computer.
 The computer then transforms the data to produce high resolution pictures of the body.

-At the WCH Medical Imaging Department we also subscribe to the Image Gently Alliance for more information please go to:
+At SAMI we also subscribe to the Image Gently Alliance – for more information, please go to:

 How to access the service

 A referral letter or request form is required from your doctor prior to booking a study.
-Please bring these when you come to the WCH.
+Please bring these when you come to the SAMI service at WCH.